Getting a Mortgage with 3 or 4 People

 Fortunately, each lender will naturally have different rules – or mortgage lending criteria – for their specific mortgage products, with some specialist lenders allowing up to four applicants on one mortgage.
 As such, it is possible to apply for a mortgage with up to 4 people in total.

 When looking for multi-person mortgages, it can be challenging to find a lender that will allow for multiple applications on one mortgage.
 Using a trusted whole-of-market broker – like Boon Brokers – can help ease your search and quicken your application.
-With years of experience, our expert mortgage advisors understand the mortgage lenders requirements, and most important which lenders are likely to accept multi-person mortgages.
+With years of experience, our expert mortgage advisers understand the requirements from mortgage lenders, and, most importantly, which lenders are likely to accept multi-person mortgages.

 How Many People Can Be Named on a Mortgage?